alexschimpf/Snkrs-Bot/README.md

 * If the bot fails for some reason, it will retry any number of times or until successful

 <b>--dont-quit</b>
-* Prevent window from closing (not headless mode).
-Useful if you wish to continue checkout process manually after Buy button is clicked
+* Prevent browser from closing.
+Please note, if you are passing the `--purchase` parameter, it may be necessary to pass this parameter in